Top of Page.

 Net income

-The number of new policies in FY2023 increased by 100.1% year on year.
+The number of new policies for individual insurance continued to increase by 26.5% year on year to 795 thousand.

-Annualized Premiums from New Policies (Individual Insurance)
+Number of New Policies (Individual Insurance)

-• Annualized Premiums from Policies in Force (Individual Insurance)
+• Number of Policies in Force

-Annualized Premiums from Policies in Force (Individual Insurance)
+Number of Policies in Force (Individual Insurance)

 • EV